karubiotools/AnssBin/Bash/How_to_install_and_use_RagTag_workflow.md

-# How to install and use RagTag workflow
+# How to install and use RagTag workflow (bash script)

 This guide will help you install **RagTag** and run a basic pipeline (`correction → scaffolding → patching`) using a provided shell script.